mcphail/next-3D/README.md

 This software is a public BETA.
 Please do not submit any pull requests or issues at this point in time; they will be ignored.

+## Demos

+Distilled examples of using the 3D engine along with precompiled nex files can be found in the [demos subfolder](demos)

 ## Building

 Requires the latest version of z88dk.
 [Installation instructions can be found here](https://github.com/z88dk/z88dk/wiki/installation).